Veneto: Venetian nationalism

 Venetian nationalism is a regionalist/nationalist political movement which gained prominence in Veneto during the 1970s and 1980s, demanding more autonomy, a special statute or even independence, and promoting Venetian culture, language and history.
-This is the political background in which the Liga Veneta was launched in 1980.
-Other regionalist/nationalist groupings, including Liga Veneta Repubblica, North-East Project and the avowed separatist Veneto State, Venetian Independence and Plebiscito.eu, emerged but they have never touched the popularity of Liga Veneta, which was a founding member of Lega Nord in 1991.
+This is the political background in which the Liga Veneta (LV) was launched in 1980.
+Other regionalist/nationalist groupings, including Liga Veneta Repubblica (LVR), North-East Project and the avowed separatist Veneto State, Venetian Independence (IV) and Plebiscito.eu, emerged but they have never touched the popularity of the LV, which was a founding member of Lega Nord in 1991.
+Currently, other than the LV, Resist Veneto and the LVR are represented in the Council.

-Venetian Independence and other alike groups have been long proposing a referendum on the independence of Veneto from Italy.
+IV and other alike groups have been long proposing a referendum on the independence of Veneto from Italy.
 After the Regional Council approved a resolution on self-determination (with an explicit reference to a referendum) in November 2012, a referendum bill was proposed in April 2013.
 Plebiscite 2013 organised an online referendum, with no official recognition, for 16–21 March 2014.
 According to organisers, turnout was 63.2% (2.36 million voters) and 89.1% of participants (56.6 of all eligible voters) voted yes.
 Several news sources, however, contested these results, saying that participants were at most 135,000 (3.6% of eligible voters) based on public independent web traffic statistics.
 On 22 October 2017 an official autonomy referendum took place in Veneto: 57.2% of Venetians participated and 98.1% voted "yes".